Industrialization in the Soviet Union: Criticism

 As for the records of the Stakhanovists, a number of historians note that their methods were a continuous method of increasing productivity, previously popularized by Frederick Taylor and Henry Ford, which Lenin called the "sweatshop system".
 In addition, records were largely staged and were the result of the efforts of their assistants, and in practice turned the pursuit of quantity at the expense of product quality.
 Due to the fact that wages were proportional to productivity, the wages of Stakhanovists were several times higher than the average wages in industry.
 This caused a hostile attitude towards the Stakhanovists from the "backward" workers, who reproached them with the fact that their records lead to higher standards and lower prices.
 Newspapers talked about the "unprecedented and blatant sabotage" of the Stakhanov movement by masters, shop managers, trade union organizations.

 The exclusion of Trotsky, Kamenev and Zinoviev from the party at the 15th Congress of the All-Union Communist Party (Bolsheviks) gave rise to a wave of repressions in the party that spread to the technical intelligentsia and foreign technical specialists.
 At the July plenum of the Central Committee of the All-Union Communist Party (Bolsheviks) of 1928, Stalin advanced the thesis that "as we move forward, the resistance of the capitalist elements will increase, the class struggle will escalate".
 In the same year, the campaign against sabotage began.
 The "pests" were blamed for failing to achieve the targets of the plan.
 The first high-profile trial of the "pest" case was the Shakhty Trial, after which charges of sabotage could follow the company's failure to comply with the plan.

 One of the main goals of forced industrialization was to overcome the backlog from the developed capitalist countries.
 Some critics argue that this lag was in itself primarily a consequence of the October Revolution.
 They draw attention to the fact that in 1913 Russia ranked fifth in world industrial production and was the world leader in industrial growth with an indicator of 6.1% per year for the period 1888–1913.
 However, by 1920, the level of production fell ninefold compared with 1916.

 Soviet propaganda claimed that economic growth was unprecedented.
 On the other hand, in a number of modern studies, it is proved that the growth rate of gross domestic product in the Soviet Union (the above-mentioned 3–6.3%) were comparable with the similar figures in Germany in 1930–38 (4.4%) and Japan (6.3%), although they were significantly superior to those of countries such as United Kingdom, France and the United States that were experiencing the Great Depression at that time.
+However, this was largely due to the Soviet Union's much larger population and workforce.
+When measured on a per capita basis, Soviet industrial output and productivity were actually much lower than Germany's.